Black Like Kyra, White Like Me

-Black Like Kyra, White Like Me is the name of a 1992 children's picture book written and illustrated by Judith Vigna and published by Albert Whitman and Company.
-The story tells the tale of a friendship that develops between two young girls of separate ethnicities; Christy the narrator is Caucasian while her friend Kyra is of African descent.
-Conflict is created within the story when Kyra's family, the Kirks, move into Christy's neighborhood and racism threatens to tear their relationship and neighborhood apart.
-However, the story comes to a close when both Christy and Kyra's families develop a mutual trust and reliance on one another.
+Black Like Kyra, White Like Me is a 1992 children's picture book written and illustrated by Judith Vigna and published by Albert Whitman and Company.
+The story tells the tale of a friendship that develops between two young girls of different ethnicities: Christy, the narrator, is Caucasian while her friend Kyra is of African descent.
+Conflict arises within the story when Kyra’s family, the Kirks, move into Christy’s neighborhood, and racism threatens to tear apart their relationship and the neighborhood.
+However, the story concludes when both Christy and Kyra’s families develop a mutual trust and reliance on one another.

 Written with a socially conscious agenda, Black Like Kyra, White Like Me endeavors to tackle racism and racist prejudices within a text suitable for young children.
 However, Vigna's writing has received criticism for using perceived stereotypes of black culture.

 Plot

-When Christy's friend Kyra moves out of a violent neighborhood and relocates into Christy's own residential area, Christy's family and friends react negatively and are hesitant to meet Kyra's family, the Kirks.
-As the story progresses, tension further escalates when the Kirks are socially rejected at a neighborhood block party and vandalism occurs.
-However, tension is relieved when Cristy's father apologizes to the Kirks for the racism they have endured, and Christy's mother offers to call the police after the Kirk's van has been vandalized.
-As the story comes to a close the relationship between Kyra's and Christy's families is improving, for Christy's mother drives both her daughter and Kyra to gymnastics and allows her daughter to see as much of Kyra as she wants.
-Moreover, Matt, Julie and their father move out of Christy and Kyra's neighborhood and thus reduce the racial tension.
+When Christy’s friend Kyra moves from a violent neighborhood to Christy’s residential area, Christy’s family and friends react negatively and are hesitant to meet Kyra’s family, the Kirks.
+As the story progresses, tension escalates when the Kirks are socially rejected at a neighborhood block party and an act of vandalism occurs.
+However, tension is relieved when Christy’s father apologizes to the Kirks for the racism they have endured, and Christy’s mother offers to call the police after the Kirk’s van is vandalized.
+As the story concludes, the relationship between Christy and Kyra’s families improves.
+Christy’s mother drives both her daughter and Kyra to gymnastics and allows her daughter to spend as much time with Kyra as she wants.
+Moreover, Matt, Julie, and their father move out of Christy and Kyra’s neighborhood, thereby reducing the racial tension.